-In Great Britain, the railway is subject to requirements that do not exist in the United States.
+In Britain, the railway is subject to requirements that do not exist in the United States.
 One such obligation is that the railway is obliged to fence itself along the whole right-of-way.
-Because of this requirement, there are physical barriers (fenced gates) exist at all private crossings and the private crossing owner is held liable for usage of the private crossing (Figure 25).
+Due to this requirement, there are physical barriers (fenced gates) at all private crossings and the private crossing owner is held liable for usage of the private crossing (Figure 25).